davidmeredith/devsGuidebook/devGuidebook.md

 > [!TIP]
 > - Polluting your 'inner' business logic with defensive checks is unnecessary and can obfuscate genuine bugs.
-> - Validate at the edge of your application:  Postel's Law really only applies at the edge of your application, at the boundary when receiving incoming data: "be liberal in what you accept and conservative in what you return."
+> - Validate at the edge of your application:  Postel's Law applies at the edge of your application, at the boundary when receiving incoming data: "be liberal in what you accept and conservative in what you return."
-> - Being defensive when using 3rd party libs is ok.
+> - Being defensive when using 3rd party libs is also OK.

 Note, the application boundaries are illustrated in the application bullseye diagram, and in the classic 'Hexagonal Architecture'.